-This 2 Day Root Cause Analysis and 8D training course introduces delegates to different problem-solving tools and techniques, which are then applied throughout a series of highly interactive and practical exercises putting these theories into practice.
+This 2 Day Root Cause Analysis training course introduces delegates to different problem-solving tools and techniques, which are then applied throughout a series of highly interactive and practical exercises putting these theories into practice.

 Collaborating in teams, delegates will use techniques such as 8D, 5 Whys and localisation to solve a range of product and process problems, and in each case present findings back to the group.
 This will prepare delegates for typical workplace RCA practices, including problem identification, RCA tool selection and report writing.

 Please note that it is advisory for delegates to bring a laptop for use during this course if possible.

 - Typical approaches to problem solving

 - Common approaches to root cause analysis

 - Overview of the 8D / Global 8D process

 - Types of problems